-We perform throughout Dallas and Tarrant Counties in nursing homes, retirement homes, hospitals, the VA North Texas Health Care System, senior centers, government-assisted housing, adult day care facilities, workplaces for the disabled, and Head Start Centers.
+We perform throughout Dallas, Tarrant, Collin and Denton Counties in nursing homes, retirement homes, hospitals, the VA North Texas Health Care System, senior centers, government assisted housing, adult day facilities, workplaces for the disabled, and Head Start Centers.

 How can I help?

-Texas Winds’ season begins July 1 and ends June 30 each year and now includes more than 1,200 concerts reaching an audience of 54,000 persons in North Texas.
+Texas Winds’ season begins July 1 and ends June 30 each year and now includes more than 1,700 concerts reaching an audience of 133,000 persons in North Texas.
 Visit our Annual Report page to see our growth over the years.